A Flophouse—NIGHT

 “What are you doing?” she smiles slyly upon entering, “You can’t sleep in those uncomfortable things.”

-“Well, I can’t share a bed with you in my underwear.”
+“Well, I can’t share a bed with you in my underwear.”“Why not?”

 “Ah, you know,” I picture her embracing me again and a stray erection poking its head out of the opening, “It might pop out.”